egel/egel.github.io/_posts/2023-03-01-setup-new-macbook-m1.md

 ### Apple Developer Tools

-Unfortunatelly many programs will need Apple developer tools, so we install them as well via terminal command.
+Unfortunately many programs will need Apple developer tools, so we install them as well via terminal command.
 Pay attention as this step might take a while... (this step took me ~10-15min)

 ```bash
 xcode-select --install